Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 ---------------

-While relational DBMSs have dominated the database world for several decades, other database technologies exist and indeed have popular for various classes of applications in recent years.
+While relational DBMSs have dominated the database world for several decades, other database technologies exist and indeed have become popular for various classes of applications in recent years.
 As we will see, these alternative technologies have typically been motivated by a desire to scale the quantities of data and/or number of users that can be